dedix-7/printf/README.md

 # printf
 Recoding printf in C
 # About.
-This project is aboutr recoding printf in C. It looks to emulate the printf function found in the stdio.h header file.
+This project is about recoding printf in C. It looks to emulate the printf function found in the stdio.h header file.
 Other than the characters, printf also prints integres, doubles and other numbers that this project seeks to emulate.
 ## Basic Algorithm - in printf.c
 This algorithm borrows heavily, **or is inspired havily by**, from K & R's example in their brilliant book The C programming language